google-deepmind/alignet/README.md

   * `'pre_logits': f32[B H]` The logits of the layer before the readout heads.
 The dimension `H` varies between models (768-1536)
   * `'i1k_logits' : f32[B 1000]` The logits of the ImageNet2012 readout head.
   * `'triplet_logits': f32[B 1024]` The logits of the triplet head used during the AligNet post-training.
-  * `'layer_{NUM}': f32[B 196 H]` Only included if using one of the
-  `_all_layers` variants of the models.
-Corresponds to the internal representations (14*14 = 196 tokens) after each of the (typically 12) layers.
+  * `'layer_{NUM}': f32[B 196 H]` Corresponds to the internal representations (14*14 = 196 tokens) after each of the (typically 12) layers.

 ## Citation

-If you use the models, code, or dataset, we’d appreciate if you could cite the corresponding paper as follows:
+If you use the models, code, or dataset, we would appreciate if you could cite the corresponding paper as follows:

 ```
 @article{muttenthaler2024aligning,